opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

     }

 ### Example 5 - Binding an ACL table part of the ACL table group to a specific bind point.
-This example shows how to bind an ACL table to a port, especially that ACL table is part of an ACL group.<br>
+This example shows how to bind an ACL table to a port, especially that ACL table is part of an ACL group.

     // ACL table *acl_table_id3*, which participates in acl group *acl_grp_id1*
     // This example shows that SAI should allow them to be bound to any of the logical interfaces